What would I gain from Honours?

 For further information regarding study abroad in LLCL, please contact the discipline coordinator for the relevant section (details of coordinators given below).

 How do I know if I should apply for Honours?

 For more information, contact the Honours coordinator from your discipline (details below).

 When and how do I apply for Honours?

 Entry into Honours is normally at the commencement of the academic year.
 Mid-year entry into Honours is also possible.

-Students intending to undertake Honours should (i) discuss their projected thesis topic with the relevant Honours section coordinator and together find a suitable supervisor (this should normally take place in September); (ii) complete the following:
+Students intending to undertake Honours should (i) discuss their projected thesis topic with the relevant Honours discipline coordinator and together find a suitable supervisor (this should normally take place in September); (ii) complete the following: